-The United Arab Emirates, Italy, Spain, Mexico, Peru and Kuwait are among the latest nations to expel North Korean diplomats because of North Korea’s reckless pursuit of nuclear weapons.
+Portugal, United Arab Emirates, Italy, Spain, Mexico, Peru and Kuwait are among nations to expel North Korean diplomats because of North Korea’s reckless pursuit of nuclear weapons.

 More than 20 countries have acted this year to restrict North Korean diplomatic activities.